 Gail Miles, 61, was a retired Watertown, Massachusetts police officer, having worked for the department from 1984 until her retirement in 2004.
-When she was hired, Gail was the first black police officer and only the second female officer at Watertown Police Department (WPD).
+Gail was the first black police officer and only the second female officer at Watertown Police Department (WPD) when she was hired.

 Throughout her 20 years of service, Gail endured severe sexual harassment and racism by male officers in the department.
-Gail documented all of it in personal journals, and even sued the police department in 2000.
+Gail documented it in personal journals and sued the police department in 2000.

 Watertown settled a civil suit, out of court, for $150,000.
 The entire police department was required to attend an anti-harassment training course.

 Soon after the settlement, Deveau, the police chief, sent Miles a letter informing her that he was filing an application for her “involuntary retirement,” charging she was unstable and unfit to be a police officer.

 The department and Miles negotiated.
 For the next two years, Miles used up her accrued time off.
 In 2004, she retired on disability.
 (WBUR)

 On December 3, 2011, Boston police were called to Gail’s home at 8 Wardman Road in Roxbury to perform a well-being check.
 When Gail did not answer the door, the officer tried opening the door, but the deadbolt was locked.
 He walked around to the back door and broke into Gail’s second-floor apartment.